stefbowerman/cadaver/README.md

 To add favicons, see the snippet ``favicon.liquid``.
 There are 4 icon sizes that need to be generated and added to the assets folder.
 See [realfavicongenerator.net](http://realfavicongenerator.net) to create these.

-##### Font Icons

-The site currently uses the Font Awesome font icon library.
-To keep the CSS file as lightweight as possible, comment out unused icon rules in ``_scss/font-awesome/_icons.scss``.

 ##### Sections